CSC207-UofT/course-project-sout-this_is_our_teamname/phase1/Phase_1_README.md

 # Phase 1 Program

+Welcome to Phase 1!
+To start, please read this file for installation of `JSoup` for `WebScraper`.
+To start the program, simply run `InterfaceFacade` in the package `src\Interfaces`

+# Requirements
-## Requirements
+## JSoup Installation
 jsoup 1.14.3  <br />
 You can download `.jar` java library here: [click this](https://jsoup.org/download) <br />
 After downloading jsoup, you can add external library in Intellij by
 * Clicking File from the toolbar
 * Select Project Structure option (CTRL + SHIFT + ALT + S on Windows/Linux, ⌘ + ; on Mac OS X)
 * Select Modules at the left panel